Engagement

 Core engagement — £25,000 + VAT

-It establishes the separation from identity, verifies it under lived conditions, and brings the engagement to a close once the condition no longer operates.
+It establishes the separation from identity and verifies it under lived conditions.

-This form is sufficient for leaders who do not anticipate imminent contexts of heightened consequence beyond the engagement itself.
+This form is intended for leaders who do not anticipate imminent contexts of heightened consequence beyond the engagement itself.

 Context-led engagement — £30,000 + VAT